n-budzinski/42Warsaw-header/README.md

 ### **Description**

 A modified 42Warsaw header for vim editor.
-Seems to comply with the norminette.
 Use at your own risk.

 ![42 header](img/42header.png)